fga-eps-mds/2021.1-AlligaBot/docs/tutoriais/Tutorial_rasa_testes.md

 # Como testar as entradas do bot e respostas

-Este e um tutorial que visa a ferramente do proprio rasa para testar as entradas do usuarios com as resposta do bot.
+Este e um tutorial que visa a ferramenta do proprio rasa para testar as entradas do usuarios com as respostas do bot.

 ### Preparando